osaukh/pollenpub/hwdesign/readme.md

-This folder contains 3D printed part of the hardware design.
+This folder contains 3D printed parts of the hardware design.